Nicholaswogan/NumbaMinpack/README.md

 sol = lmdif(funcptr, x_init, neqs, args)
 ```

 Notice, that `args`, is only length 1, but in `myfunc` we try to access `args` assuming it as 2 elements. **No error** will be thrown, and you will read from beyond the end of `args`, and the solution will be garbage.
-If you far far enough beyond then end an array, it will probably crash your program.
+If you read far enough beyond then end an array, it will probably crash your program.